Introduction

 It is the interest calculated on principal value plus the interest on the new principal amount.

-In other words, we can say that interest earned on the amount of previous period of time.
+In other words, we can say that interest earned is the amount of the previous period of time.

 It is the interest which is earned on the principal plus previously accumulated interest.